38 Indian Mujahideen members sentenced to death in 2008 Ahmedabad blasts case; 11 get life term | Law-Order

 - India

-A special court on Friday sentenced to death 38 members of terror outfit Indian Mujahideen (IM) in the 2008 Ahmedabad serial blasts, which claimed 56 lives and left over 200 injured.
+A special court on Friday sentenced to death 38 members of terror outfit Indian Mujahideen (IM) in the 2008 Ahmedabad serial blasts which killed 56 people and injured over 200.
+It also gave life term to another 11 IM convicts in the case.

-This is for the first time that so many convicts have been handed down death sentence by any court at one go.
-In January 1998, a TADA court in Tamil Nadu sentenced to death all 26 convicts in the case of assassination of former prime minister Rajiv Gandhi in 1991.
+It is for the first time in the country that maximum number of death sentences were handed down by a court at one go.
+In January 1998, all 26 convicts in the assassination of former prime minister Rajiv Gandhi in 1991 were given capital punishment by a TADA court in Tamil Nadu.

-The pronouncement of the quantum of punishment by judge A R Patel came 14 years after the blasts.
+The quantum of punishment was pronounced by Special judge A R Patel, ten days after 49 people were convicted and 28 others acquitted.

-The court had convicted 49 persons and acquitted 28 others in the case on February 8.
+After the sentencing, Public Prosecutor Sudhir Brahmbhatt told reporters that a charge-sheet filed by the Gujarat police in 2010 had shown that the convicts, who were associated with the IM, had also planned to eliminate the then chief minister Narendra Modi, who is now the prime minister.

+''A charge-sheet filed in 2010 in the case contained a statement of an accused which he had given to the magistrate under section 164 of the CrPC.
+In his statement, the accused (who is among those convicted), had admitted that they had also hatched a plan to kill PM Modi, who was Gujarat's chief minister back then,'' said Brahmbhatt, who did not give the name of the convict.

 All the convicts attended the hearing via video link from eight jails, including Sabarmati central jail in Ahmedabad, Tihar jail in Delhi and jails in Bhopal, Gaya, Bengaluru, Kerala and Mumbai.

+Among the victims were Dr Prerak Shah, who used to serve in the civil hospital, and his pregnant wife Kinjal.
+The couple had come to the civil hospital's gynaecology ward for Kinjal's medical check-up.

+''I welcome this verdict.
+I always had trust in police and judiciary that one day I will get justice.
+However, I feel all 49 guilty persons should have been given the death penalty.
+Nonetheless, I am satisfied 38 will hang,'' said Prerak's father Ramesh Shah, a resident of Modasa town.

-The trial began in December 2009 against 78 persons linked to the banned terror outfit.
+The trial began in December 2009 against 78 persons linked to the IM, which was later banned in 2010.
 One of them turned approver.
-The court concluded the trial against 77 accused in September last year.
+The court concluded the trial against the 77 accused in September last year.

 Four more accused were arrested later, but their trial has not commenced yet, a government lawyer said.

-Bombs had exploded at various spots in Ahmedabad, including the state government-run civil hospital, Ahmedabad Municipal Corporation-run LG Hospital, on buses, parked bicycles, in cars and other places, killing 56 persons.
-As many as 29 live bombs were also found in Surat in the next couple of days, though none of them exploded.
+Safdar Nagori, 54, appeared remorseless after the judge pronounced the death sentence and the convict was heard saying the Constitution does not mean anything to him.

+“The Constitution does not count for me.
+For me, the decisions of the Koran are supreme,'' Bhopal Central Jail Superintendent Dinesh Nargawe quoted Nagori as saying soon after he was sentenced to death.
+Nagori is currently lodged in the Bhopal Central Jail.

-The trial was conducted after the court merged 20 FIRs of Ahmedabad and 15 FIRs of Surat.
+The trial was conducted after the court merged 20 FIRs relating to Ahmedabad blasts and 15 FIRs regarding Surat incidents.

 The state government had transferred the investigation to the Ahmedabad crime branch, under the supervision of the then JCP Ashish Bhatia, who is now serving as the Gujarat DGP.